SSD Instance Store Volumes

 NVMe SSD Volumes

-I3 instances offer non-volatile memory express (NVMe) SSD instance store volumes.
+I3 and F1 instances offer non-volatile memory express (NVMe) SSD instance store volumes.
 To access the NVMe volumes, you must use an operating system that supports NVMe.
 The following are the minimum operating system requirements:

 The current Amazon Linux AMI